nortonkellyboxall/gummi_interface/docs/index.md

         rospy.logwarn("Processing commands from gummi/joint_commands.
 Don't try to control it in parallel!") rospy.Subscriber('gummi/joint_commands', JointState, self.cmdCallback)
 ```
 Next the callback is defined for the gummi/joint_commands topic.
 In this, first the joint is updated with the new position, velocity and efforts as commanded.
-Then unless you are in teleop or velocity control, the arm will then either stay still if the position or effort doesnt change or it will closed loop control to the desired position and effort.
+Then unless you are in teleop or velocity control, the arm will then either stay still if the position or effort does not change or it will closed loop control to the desired position and effort.

 ``` python
 def cmdCallback(self, msg):